Jinwook-Yang/Jinwook-Yang/README.md

 I love studying and learning new languages via peer review and have interest on stabilizing web servers by reducing DB queries and API calls.

-I am currently studying on data science and aim to be a professional on Machine Learning or Data management system.
+I am currently studying on data science and compilors for deep learning architectures and aim to be professional on deep learning accelerator.

 ## 👨‍💻 Skills